 Roula Choueiri, MD - Course Director

-Dr. Choueiri’s focus of clinical work is the Early Identification and care of children with Autism Spectrum Disorder (ASD) both in academic and community settings.
-She has developed the Rapid Interactive screening Test in Autism in Toddlers (RITA-T) that is validated for ages 18 months-36 months and has developed its online training and workshops.
-She has been working with early childhood providers across MA, and the US, to study its integration in different clinical models to improve access and early diagnosis of ASD especially to those in underserved areas and from diverse cultural background.
-In addition, she is collaborating with researchers from other countries to further validate the RITA-T in other languages and cultures.
-Dr. Choueiri is involved in project A.N.C.HO.R (Autism.
-Network.
-Culture.
-Healthy Outcomes.
-Resilience) to develop a training tool kit for early childhood providers on principles of family navigation.
-She was a previous ambassador of Centers for Disease Control (CDC) Act Early Campaign to MA (2016-2018) and continues to be actively involved in the MA Act Early State Team as a member of its steering committee since 2013.
-She has led and continues to lead several workshops and trainings on the RITA-T and integrating it in different clinical models and settings.
+Dr. Roula Choueiri is the director of Primary Care and Community Partnerships at the Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD) at Kennedy Krieger Institute.
+Her focus of clinical work is the Early Identification and care of children with Autism Spectrum Disorder (ASD) both in academic and community settings.
+She has co- developed the Rapid Interactive screening Test in Autism in Toddlers (RITA-T), validated its use for ages 18 months-36 months, and has developed its online training and workshops.
+She has been working with primary care providers and early childhood providers across Massachusetts, and the U.S., to study its integration in different clinical models to improve access and early diagnosis of ASD, especially in underserved areas and young children from diverse cultural and ethnic background.
+In addition, she is collaborating with researchers from other countries to validate the RITA-T in other languages and cultures.
+She leads workshops and trainings on the early signs of ASD, early screening and early diagnosis models for ASD, that integrate standard measures and the RITA-T in different clinical and community settings.

 Valerie Tokatli, BA – Project Coordinator

 Valerie Tokatli, BA is a senior research coordinator in the Center for Autism Service, Science and Innovation (CASSITM) at Kennedy Krieger Institute.
 She is the Project Manager of the RITA-T (Rapid Interactive Screening Test for Autism in Toddlers) training course and research projects.

 This course would not have been possible without the help, support, advice, and patience, of a whole team that includes: